westonMS/ecen520_student/tx_download/UART_Transmitter_synth.md

 (didn't work for me)
 screen /dev/ttyUSB2 115200,cs8,parenb,-parodd,-cstopb
 -->
-You will need to provide a makefile rule named `gen_bit` that generates a bitfile with the name `tx.bit` by running the makefile.
+You will need to provide a makefile rule named `gen_tx_bit` that generates a bitfile with the name `tx.bit` by running the makefile.
 The following example demonstrates such a rule.
 ```
-gen_bit:
+gen_tx_bit:
   vivado -mode batch -source tx_synth.tcl
 ```
 You will need to have a `.tcl` script that includes all the tcl commands needed to perform this step.
 See the [instructions](../resources/vivado_command_line.md#synthesis-and-implementation) for details on what needs to be included in this script (also, make sure you commit this script to your repository).
 Make sure you can properly create a bitstream using this makefile rule and that you test this bitfile on your own board.

-You will also need a rule named `gen_bit_115200_even` that generates a different bitfile with the name `tx_115200_even.bit` that uses a baud rate of 115200 and even parity.
+You will also need a rule named `gen_tx_bit_115200_even` that generates a different bitfile with the name `tx_115200_even.bit` that uses a baud rate of 115200 and even parity.

 <!--